webhintio/hint/packages/hint-no-p3p/README.md

-On top of the lack of support, if the header is sent and it's not kept in sync with normal human-readable privacy policies, it may be a cause of legal confusion, which might open up legal risks.
+On top of the lack of support, if the header is sent and it's not kept in sync with normal human-readable privacy policies, it may be a cause of legal confusion, which might present legal risks.
 Please check with a local lawyer to see if that's the case in your country.

 Additionally, [studies][research] have detected that about 33% of sites using